commercetools/ui-kit/CONTRIBUTING.md

 - Documentation of prop-types and usage patterns
 - Sensible defaults for props which are not a hard requirement

+## Folder Structure

+This repository is managed as a monorepo, meaning it contains multiple packages located in the [`packages`](./packages) directory.
+Each component or shared utility function is set up as its own package.
+This should help applications to reduce their bundle size by importing only the needed packages, as well as to help with treeshaking.
+Some of the packages are used as "presets" and live in the [`presets`](./presets) folder.
+Those simply group other packages together to avoid importing each single one of them, for example `inputs`, `buttons`, etc.

 ## Development

 ### Testing